-Part of their preparations included making an appointment with Jerry Terwilliger, loan specialist with the Center for Rural Affairs, whose expertise and guidance helped the couple get financing through REAP.
+Part of their preparations included making an appointment with Jerry Terwilliger, loan specialist with the Center for Rural Affairs, whose expertise and guidance helped the couple get financing.

-Terwilliger helped the couple through the process of getting a REAP loan, and says he didn’t have to counsel them too much before they took off running with the business.
+Terwilliger helped the couple through the process of getting a Center loan, and says he didn’t have to counsel them too much before they took off running with the business.

 “Nancy and David have been very good clients, and have managed their loan and business in an outstanding fashion,” Terwilliger said.
-“Chalk this one up as a success story for REAP.”
+“Chalk this one up as a success story.”

 The business owners have incorporated new cleaning techniques, equipment, and products, and in addition to their tile cleaning services, the business offers janitorial services and in-home assistance to elderly individuals.
 They’ve also added Moon-Glo Tile and Cleaning Service to Google Business and created a website.